coffeegrind123/terraria-server-docker-1.4.5/README.md

 When enabled, the container:
 1. Checks for updates hourly by enumerating available versions
-2. Warns players 2 minutes before restart
+2. Warns players 2 minutes in advance and also the final 30 seconds before restart
 3. Saves world and gracefully shuts down
 4. Downloads and installs update
 5. Restarts server with new version